 3. Cappuccino system

 The Jura E8 has an upper hand on this field because it has a single-touch cappuccino system.
 This one lets the user get dispensed coffee and froth milk and they get it in a separate spout.
-On the other hand, the Jura E6 offers a built-in milk and coffee spouts in the same place.
-Basically, it doesn’t have a different and separated system for cappuccino.
+On the other hand, the Jura E6 offers built-in milk and coffee spouts in the same place.
+Basically, it doesn’t have a different and separated system for a cappuccino.
 For some people, this can be a problem because not all of us like adding milk in their coffee.

 4. Water tank capacity

 We mentioned this in the similarities paragraph because it really is a very small difference.
-Namely, the Jura E6 has a slightly smaller water reservoir compared to the Jura E8.
-Namely, the water tank of the Jura E8 is 64 ounces while the Jura E6 has a 63-ounce water tank.
+The Jura E6 has a slightly smaller water reservoir compared to the Jura E8.
+The water tank of the Jura E8 is 64 ounces while the Jura E6 has a 63-ounce water tank.
 Also, the bean hopper has a small difference too.
 The Jura E8 one has a capacity of 10 ounces while the Jura E6 has a 9.9-ounce capacity.
 So, although this is a small difference, it is still worth mentioning.

-In conclusion, we have to note that both of these machines have amazing performance – after all, they do come from the Jura E-line.
+In conclusion, we have to note that both of these machines have an amazing performance – after all, they do come from the Jura E-line.
 However, the Jura E6 is somewhat simpler to use and more budget-friendly.
-On the other hand, the Jura E8 is the better choice for you if you want to get more options and slightly better features.
+On the other hand, Jura E8 is the better choice for you if you want to get more options and slightly better features.
 All in all, you can expect nothing less than perfection with either of these coffee brewers.

 The best Jura espresso machine is the Jura E8.
 It comes with great features and it can make a great variety of coffee and other warm drinks.

 Usually, a Jura coffee machine will last about 5-7 years.

 Most Jura machines make perfect espresso and coffee, including the E8.